Phase Retrieval Using Conditional Generative Adversarial Networks

-In practice, traditional projection-based methods like the Gerchberg-Saxton algorithm \cite{gerchberg} or the hybrid-input-output algorithm \cite{fienup} or the relaxed averaged alternating reflections (RAAR) algorithm \cite{raar} require the magnitudes of the Fourier measurements to be oversampled \cite{iterative}, as demonstrated in Figure \ref{fig:hio-pad}.
+In practice, traditional projection-based methods like the Gerchberg-Saxton algorithm \cite{gerchberg}, the hybrid input-output (HIO) algorithm \cite{fienup} or the relaxed averaged alternating reflections (RAAR) algorithm \cite{raar} require the magnitudes of the Fourier measurements to be oversampled \cite{iterative}, as demonstrated in Figure \ref{fig:hio-pad}.
 The influence of oversampling on the Fourier phase retrieval problem is discussed in \cite{miao}.
-Without oversampling, more prior knowledge about the signal is needed.
+Without oversampling more prior knowledge about the signal is needed.
 Traditional methods, however, merely take some handcrafted prior information like signal sparsity into the reconstruction process.
 Sparse phase retrieval has been discussed in \cite{jaganathan2013sparse, tillmann2016dolphin, cai2016optimal, elser2018benchmark}.
 Neural networks allow the inclusion of self-learned prior knowledge and thus can be used to remedy this problem.
 Phase retrieval using generative models has been previously suggested by Hand et al. \cite{generative_prior}.
 We describe their approach briefly in Section \ref{sec:generative-prior}.
 Furthermore, neural networks have been used to improve the results of existing approaches: Metzler et al. \cite{prdeep} apply the regularization-by-denoising framework to the phase retrieval problem, where a denoising neural networks is used to construct a regularization term.
-Also I{\c{s}}{\i}l et al. \cite{icsil2019deep} used neural networks to remove artifacts that are produced during the iterations of the hybrid-input-output algorithm.
+Also I{\c{s}}{\i}l et al. \cite{icsil2019deep} used neural networks to remove artifacts that are produced during the iterations of the HIO algorithm.
 Both of these apporoaches were only introduced for the oversampled case.
 End-to-end learning for phase retrieval has been discussed by Nishizaki et al. \cite{nishizaki2020analysis}.
-Conditional generative adversarial networks have previously been applied to Fourier ptychography by Boominathan et al. \cite{cganptych}.
+Conditional generative adversarial networks (conditional GANs) have previously been applied to Fourier ptychography by Boominathan et al. \cite{cganptych}.
 Fourier ptychography aims to combine multiple phaseless measurement vectors $y_1, \dots, y_k$ into a single reconstruction.
 The problem is significantly different from the more generic problem we want to solve.
 The relationship between theses problems is discussed in \cite{acceleratedwf}.